Chris Heaton-Harris says someone is spreading fake news about him resigning

 The fake statement was emailed to print titles on the Northern Ireland Office (NIO) circulation list on Wednesday evening.

-Northern Ireland Secretary Chris Heaton-Harris has said someone has spread a fake email about him, claiming he was resigning.
+Northern Ireland Secretary Chris Heaton-Harris said someone has spread a fake email claiming he was resigning.

-Mr Heaton-Harris has clarified that he has not resigned from his role after the email was circulated.
+Mr Heaton-Harris clarified that he has not resigned from his role after the email was circulated.

 The fake statement was emailed to print titles on the Northern Ireland Office (NIO) circulation list on Wednesday evening.